evanloshin/CarND-Behavioral-Cloning-P3/Readme.md

 ---
 ### Approach

-In industry, approaches to behavioral cloning for self-driving cars varies.
-One common approach...

-To achieve a good result in this project, I chose...
+In industry, autonomous vehicle development takes one of two design approaches.
+Both approaches employ artificial intelligence to interpret the vehicle's environment.
+They diverge on how they use the resulting signals to make driving decisions.
+The first approach uses a modular machine learning architecture where AI is applied selectively and decision-making is largely defined explicity by the design team.
+The second approach, called behavioral cloning or imitation learning, applies end-to-end AI where policy is learned from sampling driving behavior.

+To achieve a good result in this project, I begin by overtraining the model to quickly produce a working outcome.
+The simulator contains relatively consistent road textures and lane boundaries so the final result doesn't depend on the model's ability to generalize it's decision-making.
+Then, I experiment with a couple methods to reduce noise to get smoother autonomous steering behavior.

 ### Model Architecture

-My model adopts a network architecture used by NVIDIA's self-driving team published in this [blog](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) (model.py lines 121-130).
+I use a network architecture previously published by NVIDIA's self-driving team in this [blog](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) (model.py lines 121-130).
+There's benefit to starting with a proven architecture rather than re-architecting from scratch because the use cases are similar enough.

 The data is normalized in the model using a Keras lambda layer (model.py line 119).
-Then, I choose to activate each convolutional layer with the RELU function to introduce nonlinearity.
+Then, several convolutional layers are followed by a series of fully connected layers.
+I choose to activate each convolutional layer with the RELU function to introduce nonlinearity.

 ![alt text](examples/cnn-architecture.png)

 #### Attempts to reduce overfitting

-Rather than implementing dropout layers, I took a different approach to reduce overfitting and use as few training laps around the track as possible.
+Rather than implementing dropout layers, I take a different approach to reduce overfitting and use as few training laps around the track as possible.
+In this project, change in steering angle from frame to frame is a larger source of variation than the variety of terrain the camera sees.

-My pipeline takes a moving average of the angle measurements from the training data (model.py lines 21-25, 39-42).
+Therefore, my pipeline calculates a moving average of the angle measurements from the training data (model.py lines 21-25, 39-42).
 I decided on this approach because of the simulator's high sensitivity to keyboard steering controls during training.
 Before conditioning, the recorded data would have one frame with a large angle measurement following by several frames with zero degree angles.
 With the noise eliminated, the result yielded smoother driving behavior.

 I also implemented subsampling on the training data but ultimately commented out the code (model.py line 71).
 I discuss this decision in the section titled "Solution Design Approach".

 #### Model parameter tuning

 Aside from typical neural network hyperparameters such as batch size and optimizer, my model includes a couple other important variables.
-Those are number of periods for the moving average and sample rate.
+Those are number of periods for the moving average, sample rate, and image flip probability.
+* **nb_periods** (model.py line xx) - The number of angle measurements following the current sample to average
+* **sample_rate** (model.py line xx) - The decimal percentage of total samples to use for training
+* **p_flip** (model.py line xx) - The probability of adding a flipped version of the sample image to the dataset

-#### 4. Appropriate training data
+#### 4. Training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+I recorded a combination of center lane driving and recovering from the left and right sides of the road.
+Using the left and right cameras for training in addition to the center camera would make recovery data less important, but I choose the more expedient method here.
+Training the model on recovery data proved critical to completing a full lap around the track.
+Both cases serve to navigate the vehicle back to the lane's center, known as **stabalizing control**.
+Stabalizing control helps mitigate drift that builds up over time from small steering error.

+Since the track contains mostly left turns, I also augment the training data with flipped images and additive inverse angles.
+This helps the model perform better on the map's one right turn.

 ### Training Strategy